Oregon officials ask for help identifying stolen headstones

 GRANTS PASS, Ore. — Got time on your hands?
 Want to help solve a local mystery?

-The public is being asked to help identify the few remaining grave markers that have yet to be identified from a criminal case last year.
+The public is being asked to help identify the few remaining grave markers that have yet to be identified from a criminal case this past year.
 Other memorials in the case have already been traced to local cemeteries.

-The markers were discovered inside the house of Matthew Jason Millwood, 49, during an April 2017 Rogue Area Drug Enforcement Team search of his home on Southwest Isham Street in Grants Pass.
+The markers were discovered in the house of Matthew Jason Millwood, 49, during an April 2017 Rogue Area Drug Enforcement Team search of his home on Southwest Isham Street in Grants Pass.

 In total, police seized 15 headstones or pieces of headstones, as well as drugs and guns.
 Millwood was sentenced in December to just under two years in prison for crimes that included the unusual charge of “abuse of a memorial to the dead.”